HSI Newsletter July 2011

-Newsletter article submitted by Suzanne Pierce, a current HSI student.
+Newsletter article submitted by Suzanne Pierce, an HSI student.

 Dimsum (or Dimmie) — our 14-year-old Shih Tzu – has always been a loving, affectionate, quiet little guy, following me around everywhere.
 Last spring I noticed Dimmie’s changing behavior.
 He didn’t sleep through the night, couldn’t stand on his back legs and wasn’t as aware as he had always been.
 I thought that maybe he’d had some small strokes.
 He slowly developed more problems, and after I returned from a one-week trip, Dimmie didn’t acknowledge my presence.
 He just stood and stared at nothing.
 When I spoke to him and stroked him he didn’t respond.